Updated: Heaven Can Wait

 The idea of being good, which most of us would hasten to say we are despite Mark 10:18, and then after dying, going off to Heaven to live happily ever after all sounds well and good.
 But there is a slight hitch in this.
 After our last breath, when we depart our “dust” vehicle that’s taken us through life on this Earth, our “soul” doesn’t go to “Heaven” to live there happily ever after, well at least not that place in the clouds or wherever it is that we are supposed to merrily cavort with beautiful Renaissance-esque blonde harp playing angels while gazing into the face of God.

-There are two problems with this idea of “going to Heaven” to live happily ever after according to the Biblical record.
+There are two problems with this idea of “going to Heaven” to live happily ever after according to Christ and the apostles as found in the Biblical record.
 First, the Heaven that Christians believe we are going to for all eternity, is not going to last for an eternity.
 It’s temporary.
 We read in the book of Matthew, Christ said, "Heaven and earth will pass away, but my words will by no means pass away.”
 [Mat.
 24:35].

 The apostle Peter also tells us the same thing.
 “But the day of the Lord will come as a thief in the night, in which the Heavens will pass away with a great noise, and the elements will melt with fervent heat; both the Earth and the works that are in it will be burned up.”
 [2 Pet.
 3:10].
-Considering the amount of heat that must be involved in melting elements [probably at least 100 billion degrees K to 18 trillion+, see Hot], ironically it turns out that Heaven sounds more like Dante's inferno.
+Considering the amount of heat that must be involved in melting elements [apparently at least 100 billion degrees K to 18 trillion+], ironically it turns out that Heaven sounds more like Dante's inferno.

 Second, the kingdom of God is coming to Earth, at least according to the Biblical record.
+[See Heb.
+2:5, Greek, world, oikoumenē, the inhabited Earth].
 But since when do we Christians pay heed to what it says?
 [See the Feature article, The Love Of The Truth].
 So, it turns out that God is coming to Earth, we’re not going to Heaven.
 How did we get things so backwards?
 [See the Feature article, Three Temple Ages Make A Plan].

 If Christians believe they will be in Heaven, they are going to miss out on the kingdom of God and the new Jerusalem, which will be on Earth.
 Granted it is a new Earth, but Earth nevertheless.
 Let’s read it straight from the source and then we’ll look at where the confusion about this originates.